Substitute Martinelli fires Arsenal to late win over Man City

-LONDON: Substitute Gabriel Martinelli fired a last-gasp winner to earn Arsenal a 1-0 victory over Manchester City on Sunday (Oct 8), a result that moved Mikel Arteta's side level on points with North London rivals Tottenham Hotspur at the top of the Premier League.
+LONDON: Arsenal substitute Gabriel Martinelli fired a deflected last-gasp winner to earn a 1-0 win over Manchester City on Sunday (Oct 8), a result that moved Mikel Arteta's side level on points with North London rivals Tottenham Hotspur atop the Premier League.

 Ending such a barren run looked unlikely as City had the better of the chances in the first half, with Arsenal's Declan Rice clearing off the line to keep the champions at bay.

-The game appeared to be edging towards a stalemate before Martinelli struck four minutes from time, a deflection off City defender Nathan Ake taking the ball past keeper Ederson.
+The game appeared to be edging towards a stalemate before Martinelli struck four minutes from time, a deflection off City defender Nathan Ake's head taking the ball past keeper Ederson.

 The goal sparked wild celebrations at the Emirates, as Arsenal moved above City into second place on 20 points, two above the champions, and trailing Spurs only on goals scored.

-Arsenal were dealt a huge blow ahead of kickoff as it was confirmed the injured Bukayo Saka would miss a Premier League game for the first time since May 2021, ending a run of 87 consecutive appearances, the longest ongoing run in the competition.
+Arsenal were dealt a huge blow ahead of kickoff as it was confirmed the injured Bukayo Saka would miss a league game for the first time since May 2021, ending a run of 87 consecutive appearances, the longest ongoing streak in the competition.

-Without the flying forward, Arsenal looked sluggish early on, with Croatian defender Josko Gvardiol denied by Rice's intervention, while Julian Alvarez almost diverted Arsenal goalkeeper David Raya's hesitant clearance into the net.
+Without the flying forward, Arsenal looked sluggish early on, with City's Croatia defender Josko Gvardiol denied by Rice's intervention, while Julian Alvarez almost diverted Arsenal goalkeeper David Raya's hesitant clearance into the net.

 Promising openings fell flat, however, as Arsenal failed to have a shot on target in the opening half of a Premier League home game for the first time since March 2022.

-Martinelli's introduction livened things up, as he soon had the home side's first effort on target in the match, a fierce strike straight at Ederson.
+Martinelli's introduction livened things up though and he soon had the Gunners' first effort on target in the match, a fierce strike straight at Ederson.

 With the international break to follow, the life seemed to be sucked out of the game before Martinelli broke City hearts.

-It was a timely strike, ensuring Arsenal are yet to lose a Premier League game this season, last going on a longer unbeaten run to start a campaign in 2007-08.
+It was a timely strike, ensuring Arsenal have yet to lose a Premier League game this season, last going on a longer unbeaten run to start a campaign in 2007-08, while City slipped to back-to-back league defeats for the first time since December 2018.

+"Congratulations to Arsenal.
+Now we have two defeats in a row and then we have the internationals," City coach Pep Guardiola said.

+"Hopefully they (the players) come back fit and then we go again.
+Maybe it's a little bit better to be there (in the chasing pack) and see what we have to do to catch them and then (we will) when we come back."